The Leader’s Guide for Making Decisions in Meetings

 Then when we looked at the business perspective, we learned that we should make minor decisions quickly and major decisions carefully.
 For the little ones, good enough is good enough!
 Don’t let your team get bogged down by trivialities and handicapped by decision fatigue.
 The key challenge for leaders is distinguishing between minor and major decisions so that when the big ones hit, they can assemble the team and conduct the appropriate analysis for the situation.

-Now we’ll look at the moment of the decision itself.
+It’s time to look at the moment of the decision itself!

 When a leader identifies a decision that requires group involvement, either to make the decision or to carry out the actions that follow, what process can they use to get the best result?